Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Arithmetic hyperbolicity and geometric hyperbolicity

-The interaction between geometric hyperbolicity and arithmetic hyperbolicity will become clear in Proposition \ref{prop:gen0} and Corollary \ref{cor:geometricity_arhyp}.
-To state and prove these results, we recall the notion of a mildly bounded variety over $k$ introduced in \cite[Section~4]{JAut}. \begin{definition}[Mildly bounded] A variety $X$ over $k$ is \emph{mildly bounded over $k$} if, for every smooth quasi-projective curve $C$ over $k$, there exists an integer $m\geq 1$ and points $c_1,\ldots,c_m\in C(k)$ such that, for every $x_1,\ldots,x_m\in X(k)$, the set is finite. \end{definition}
+The relation between geometric hyperbolicity and arithmetic hyperbolicity is provided by the following consequence of the results proven in \cite[\S 4]{JAut}.

-Our starting point is the following result proven in \cite[Section~4.1]{JAut}. \begin{lemma} Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
-Let $X$ be an arithmetically hyperbolic variety over $k$.
-Suppose that, for every algebraically closed subfield $k\subset K\subset L$, we have that $X\otimes_k K$ is mildly bounded over $K$.
-Then $X\otimes_k L$ is arithmetically hyperbolic over $L$. \end{lemma} \begin{proof} This is \cite[Theorem~4.4]{JAut}. \end{proof}
+\begin{proposition} Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero, and let $X$ be an arithmetically hyperbolic variety over $k$ such that $X_L$ is geometrically hyperbolic over $L$.
+Then, $X_L$ is arithmetically hyperbolic over $L$. \end{proposition}

-\begin{remark} The notion of mild boundedness is \emph{strictly weaker} than any notion of hyperbolicity.
-In fact, by \cite{vBJK}, every semi-abelian variety over $k$ is mildly bounded.
-This means that mildly bounded varieties are not necessarily hyperbolic (nor even of general type).
-This is to be contrasted with Lang-Vojta's conjecture which says that a projective variety over $k$ is geometrically hyperbolic over $k$ \emph{if and only if} it is arithmetically hyperbolic over $k$; see \cite{JBook} for a detailed survey of the Lang-Vojta conjectures. \end{remark}

-We now record the following consequence of Lemma \ref{lem:jaut} which provides the first relation between arithmetic hyperbolicity and geometric hyperbolicity.